Draft supervision law to pave way for Party-led unified anti-graft network

 China's draft supervision law was submitted for its third reading at the national legislature Tuesday, aiming at a centralized, unified, authoritative and efficient supervisory network under the Party's leadership.

-The law is aimed at enhancing the leadership of the Communist Party of China (CPC) on anti-corruption campaigns, he stressed.
+The law is aimed at enhancing the leadership of the Communist Party of China (CPC) on anti-corruption campaigns, he said.

 According to the bill, new supervisory commissions will be established at the national, provincial, city and county levels.
 Tasked to handle job-related crimes, they will independently exercise supervisory power, and not be subject to interference from the government, social organizations and individuals.